No two distance learning programs are the same.

 Many online students prefer self-paced courses that they can complete on their own terms.
 Make sure these courses still include interactive elements like recaps, quizzes, and projects the student can complete.

 Self-paced courses can work for some students.
 For other students, they need the structure of a traditional semester and calendar to keep them motivated.
 This may be especially true when students are pairing online coursework with in-person coursework.
 Don't just stick to self-paced.
-Instead, offer video conferencing or hybrid classes where students can follow along a semester schedule while completing the work from a distance.
+Instead, offer video conferencing or hybrid classes where students can follow along with a semester schedule while completing the work from a distance.

 No matter how the class is set up, the best online courses are engaging and thought-provoking.
-The best way to create an engaging distance learning course is to add interactivity into the online classroom.
+The best way to create an engaging distance learning course is to add interactivity to the online classroom.
 Examples of how you might add interactivity are below:

 While it might sound like a given, student knowledge needs to be tested through traditional tests and assignments.
 Instructors should make them as challenging and comprehensive as they would in a traditional classroom.